Venefit - Varicose Vein Radiofrequency Treatment Los Angeles

 The Veins that are Targeted by Venefit

-Once the problematic saphenous/perforator veins are closed under the influence of the heat delivered by the electrode of the Venefit™ system, the blood-flow in the deep veins reverts to its normal pattern towards the heart.
-As a consequence, branch varicosities; that is, large and very superficial veins that are most obvious to the patient, adjust back to normal pressure conditions and dramatic visible improvement in the appearance of the legs is observed within a few weeks.
-Some of the residual veins may need additional treatments, such as microphlebectomy (ambulatory phlebectomy), foam sclerotherapy (for branch varicosities), or sclerotherapy (for reticular and spider veins).
+Once the problematic saphenous/perforator veins are closed under the influence of the heat delivered by the electrode of the Venefit™ system, the blood flow in the deep veins reverts to its normal pattern towards the heart.
+As a consequence, branch varicosities; that is, large and very superficial veins that are most obvious to the patient, adjust back to normal pressure conditions, and within a few weeks, patients notice dramatic visible improvement in the appearance of their legs.
+Some of the residual veins may need additional treatments, such as micro phlebectomy (ambulatory phlebectomy), foam sclerotherapy (for branch varicosities), or sclerotherapy (for reticular and spider veins).
 The closure of incompetent saphenous and perforator veins is of crucial importance in varicose vein treatment for preventing the recurrence of the condition.

 The Venefit™ Procedure